Current Anthropology • Vol/Iss. 63(1) • University of Chicago Press • Chicago • Published In • Pages: 68-94 •

 By Lobo, José, Whitelaw, Todd, Bettencourt, Luís M. A., Wiessner, Polly, Smith, Michael E., Ortman, Scott

-The exponent of the scaling relation between camp area and population size will vary between 1 and 2.
+The exponent of the scaling relation between camp area and population size will decrease as camp size increases.

 According to the model presented by the authors, as camp size increases, movement costs will begin to outweigh proximity costs, and therefore it will become more advantageous for hunter-gatherers to group closer together.
 They thereby propose that once a camp size becomes greater than a "critical camp size", movement costs will take over and camp size will increase more slowly.
 The authors test this by examining a scatterplot of area vs population amongst mobile groups and hunter-gatherer groups.

 |Ordinary Least Squares||Support Claimed||UNKNOWN||UNKNOWN||UNKNOWN|